-NPR's Life Kit spoke with a handful of child development experts about what parents, teachers and other caregivers can do to help prepare and protect kids from all the scary news out there, whether it's fighting overseas, a school shooting, devastating wildfire or a global pandemic.
-Here's what those experts had to say:
+We spoke with a handful of child development experts about what parents, teachers and other caregivers can say to help kids process all the scary news out there.
+Here's what they had to say:

 Listen to Life Kit